melsod/ITS_annonymizer/README.md

 	id replaced with A999

-	Child ID is the ID given to the child by the lena system, and could be linked back to a participant name, depending on each lab's internal data storage setup.
+	Child ID is the ID given to the child by the lena system, and could be linked back to a participant name, depending on each lab's data storage and labeling policy.

 5. Timezone: